dzirtusss/vifari/README.md

 - If `hjkl` don't work, most probably mouse cursor is out of the scrollable area.
 Use `t` to navigate to some visible element and then use `hjkl`.

-- `t` is very handy to switch scrollable areas on very complex pages ot to move cursot to scrollable area.
+- `gf` is very handy to switch scrollable areas on very complex pages ot to move cursot to scrollable area.

 - Some sites are using invisible non-hidden text fields (to capture custom keystrokes?), which Vifari recognizes as valid text fields and auto-disables Normal mode.
 In such a case it helps to press `escape` so that this